davibe/cordova-webrtc-janus-gateway/README.md

 server and receives them back, it uses a turn server (even if it's not needed, just to show it works).

-I tested it on wifi and 3g using an iphone 5.
+I tested it on wifi and 3g using an iphone 5, see [screenshot](sshot.jpg).

 You need to roll your own janus-gateway + turn server if you want to use this.